Nitra-Global/addons/README.md

-# plugins
+# addons
-Plugins from the community for various software &amp; apps from Nitra Global.
+Add-ons from the community for various software &amp; apps from Nitra Global.